-We can follow the ancient tradition and announce the date of Easter on the Feast of the Epiphany.
-This proclamation highlights the centrality of the resurrection of Christ in the liturgical year and the importance of the great mysteries of faith which are celebrated each year.
+We can use the ancient tradition of announcing the date of Easter on the Feast of the Epiphany.
+In the past, when calendars were not common, it clearly had functional value to give the date and feasts dependant on the date of Easter Day.
+It still has value as a proclamation of the centrality of the resurrection of Christ in the liturgical year and the importance of the great mysteries of faith which are celebrated each year.

 The proclamation may occur after the Gospel, homily, or after the prayer after communion [if blessing chalk (after communion), the earlier options may be preferred so as not to clutter the conclusion of the Eucharist].
 It may be sung or said, by the deacon, or other(s).

 Here is a version for two lectors.
 It can be adapted in a number of ways – including being proclaimed by one lector.

 Lector 1 stands at the Ambo, Lector 2 stands at the Cantor Lectern